The McDonald’s coffee case — December 8, 2013

 Diamond and Orszag consider some variant of the former (increasing the tax max).
 Removing it altogether is just not centrist enough for them.
 It’s not at all clear why.
 I have to imagine that it’s because they wanted to put together a proposal that would appeal to some Republicans and some Democrats, and for that I have to salute them.
 I also, though, have to wonder if it’s a fool’s errand to try to woo a party that has been trying to sell us on Social Security privatization.

-Diamond and Orszag devote one of the best chapters of [book: Saving Social Security] to these private accounts (the book dates from 2004, right in the thick of the Bush Administration’s push to privatize).
+Diamond and Orszag devote one of the best chapters of Saving Social Security to these private accounts (the book dates from 2004, right in the thick of the Bush Administration’s push to privatize).
 With as much force as responsible scholarship will allow, they tear the idea of privatization to shreds.
 First, privatization would subject retirement savings to the ups and downs of the market.
 Riding the market may, as a general matter, be a fine idea, but that’s not the purpose that Social Security is supposed to serve.
 Social Security is supposed to provide a base level of savings that keeps the elderly out of poverty.
 Social Security is supposed to — and does — avoid financial mistakes that many of us make.
 For instance, when we cash out our 401(k)s upon retirement, we should convert them immediately into annuities so that our savings don’t end before we do; Social Security does this for us.
 If you claim that you want to replace Social Security with a system of private accounts to “strengthen” Social Security, but you don’t impose some sort of requirement on people’s private retirement savings — e.g., you don’t require that they buy an annuity, and you don’t require their savings to shift from equities to bonds as they age — then you’re not actually strengthening it; you’re replacing it with something else.
 If, on the other hand, you impose a number of restrictions on people’s private accounts, such that those accounts are just as constrained as the existing Social Security system is, then what problem are you solving?
 The cynical answer is that you’re solving the problem of insufficient fees going into mutual-fund companies’ pockets.
 Diamond and Orszag are not nearly so cynical.
 Or maybe they’re just very polite.

 I’d be curious what Diamond and Orszag would write today, now that the White House and Senate are under the control of the Democratic Party.
 (Diamond was President Obama’s nominee to serve on the Federal Reserve Board.
 Orszag was Obama’s Director of the Office of Management and Budget.)
 More to the point, we’ve just gone through a financial implosion that decimated many people’s retirement savings.
 Now would seem to be the right time to push to strengthen — truly strengthen — Social Security in automatic ways that would be hard to roll back.
 For instance, how about mandating automatic adjustments to the retirement age that factor in the poverty and race of the recipient?
 The poor don’t live as long as the wealthy, and black people don’t live as long as white people; why not allow everyone to have an approximately equal-length retirement by setting the retirement age to life expectancy minus a fixed amount?
 And why not eliminate the tax max?
 Diamond and Orszag don’t really argue the merits of an all-liberal (e.g., only increase taxes on the wealthy and don’t cut benefits) or all-conservative (the reverse) policy; they merely nod in the direction of both and then say that they’re aiming for something in the middle.
 Nowadays it’s not clear that they would claim many admirers on either side from this approach.
-(One of the book’s first footnotes cites Dean Baker’s book [book: Social Security: The Phony Crisis], which apparently argues that there’s no problem to solve.
+(One of the book’s first footnotes cites Dean Baker’s book Social Security: The Phony Crisis, which apparently argues that there’s no problem to solve.
 It goes on the wish list.)

-The following will probably sound snarky, when I don’t mean it to at all: [book: Saving Social Security] would be the Bible in a technocratic world.
+The following will probably sound snarky, when I don’t mean it to at all: Saving Social Security would be the Bible in a technocratic world.
 To quote Cosma Shalizi (who was writing on a different topic): Diamond and Orszag would love to be arguing from “just a little bit to the left of a technocratic center, and to debate those just a little bit to [the] right about optimal policies within a shared objective function, and pretend[] that it is a technical and not a political discussion.
 But … shit is fucked up and bullshit”.
 Such is the fallen world we’re in.

 Generally speaking, I don’t know how to deal with Brookings these days.
 They seem like technocratic centrists in a world that uses technocratic centrists as its tools, if it uses them at all.
 With any luck, the world will shift back to a place where Brookings and friends can go back to being a central part of the discussion.